 To cracked brick arches scheduled for reinforcement listed above, we raked out the existing cracked mortar and repaired with new coloured sand and cement mortar to approximately 20mm in depth.

-Action Wall Ties have developed methods and trained skilled experienced operatives to strive to finish our works to always be sympathetic with the existing by attempting to match replacement bricks, pointing style and mortar mixture for texture and colour.
+Action Wall Ties have developed methods and trained skilled experienced operatives to strive to finish our works to always be sympathetic with the existing structure.
+Where possible AWT match replacement bricks, pointing style and mortar mixture for texture and colour.

 Action Wall Ties services are available to client’s in the South east i.e. in London & in Kent in Sussex & in Essex